• Skip to primary navigation

 You will love this recipe for red velvet brownies with a cake mix because:

-• It is so simple to prep these brownies you can have these baking in the oven in less than 10 minutes.
+• You can have these brownies baking in the oven in less than 10 minutes – that is how easy it is!

-• Making brownies from a cake mix is a simple and great way to get kids into baking because they can make it themselves or with little supervision.
+• Making brownies from a cake mix is a simple and fun way to get kids into baking.
+They can either make it themselves or with just a little supervision.

 Image of ingredients needed to make red velvet brownies with cake mix.